FrankWangGFW/In-Vehicle-GPSNavigator-based-on-CYD-and-SR2631U10-GPS-module/readme.md

-# GPS Navigation System - Based on Arduino and TFT Display
+# GPS Navigation System - Based on Arduino IDE and TFT Display
 Source code for a car GPS navigation project using ESP32-2432S028 (Cheap Yellow Display) and SR2631U10 GPS module A GPS navigation system built with Arduino IDE, featuring real-time position tracking, direction display, speed monitoring, and satellite information on a TFT screen.